rockmetoo/gumstix-dlna-server/README.md

     $ bitbake gumstix-console-image

 Go for a cool dinner or sleep.
-It may take some couple of hours depending on your network connection
+It may take some couple of hours depending on your network connection:relaxed:

 More Coming soon....